mkurak/cw-suite/packages/cw.api.core.di/DEV_NOTES.md

 > Reference sheet for future sessions when context is limited.

 ## Project Overview
-- `cw.api.core.di` is the shared dependency-injection container for the cw API ecosystem.
+- `@cw-suite/api-di` is the shared dependency-injection container for the cw API ecosystem.
 - Design goals: minimal external dependencies, deterministic behaviour, explicit lifecycle and scope control.
 - Requires Node.js 18+; source is TypeScript targeting ES2020 with Jest/ESLint/Prettier for tooling.